 Ms. Hurd dismissed herself.

-Mr. King asked about the interim solution, whether it be participant education or IT process improvements to insure the second step is taken to open an account and asked for clarification on the role of the retirement manager.
+Mr. Campbell-King asked about the interim solution, whether it be participant education or IT process improvements to insure the second step is taken to open an account and asked for clarification on the role of the retirement manager.
 Mr. Kimmel described the role of the retirement managers, and Mr. Green expressed the common remitter is not a record keeper, and stating that we need a record keeper so we can consolidate the plans and remove complexity.

 REPORT on ADMINISTRATION of 403(b) PLAN